postman-open-technologies/linting-rules/_rules/info-title-max-length.md

 ---
 info-title-max-length:
-  description: "The title must not be too long."
+  description: "The title must not be greater than 20 characters."
   given: "$.info"
   severity: error
   recommended: true